This easy raspberry syrup recipe is full of berry flavor! It works on just about anything, from cocktails to pancakes to desserts.

 This syrup is endlessly versatile!
 It’s perfect for cocktails, but it’s just as good on pancakes.
 That’s an all purpose raspberry syrup for you!
 Raspberry compote and raspberry sauce are chunky and only works on cakes, but since the syrup is strained it’s much more versatile.
 Here are the top ways to use it:

-- Yogurt: Add a drizzle to Greek yogurt with toasted pecans.
+- Yogurt: Make a snack by drizzling over Greek yogurt with toasted pecans.

 - Prep Time: 3 minutes